 Known as the Fair City, Perth is an interesting place for a day out or as a starting point for trips further afield such as to Oban, Glencoe and Mull.
-It is 40 miles from the airport, a journey which takes around 55 minutes.
+Why not take a taxi at Edinburgh Airport for 40 miles, a journey which takes around 55 minutes.
 Perth has much to recommend itself such as Branklyn Gardens which are particularly beautiful when the rhododendrons are in bloom, the Museum and Art Gallery and, for anyone interested in the Scottish colourists, the Fergusson Gallery.
 However, it would be a great shame not to visit Scone Palace too whilst in the area.
 This is only two miles north of Perth and has been the crowning place of many Scottish kings, including Robert the Bruce and Bonnie Prince Charlie.
 It was also the original home to the Stone of Destiny, now in Edinburgh Castle.

 Popular with tourists, thanks to Dan Brown’s novel, The Da Vinci Code, the chapel has strong links with the medieval Knights of the Templar and makes a fascinating place to visit.
 Close by is Rosslyn Glen which makes for an attractive walk, especially in spring when the bluebells are out.
 By car or in an Edinburgh Taxi, the 12-mile trip should take about 20 minutes.

-If you fancy a day on the coast Fife is an excellent choice.
+If you fancy a day on the coast Fife is an excellent choice by Edinburgh Taxi.
 If you want a walk along the Fife Coastal Path or a game of football on a sandy beach try Lundin Links and Lower Largo.
 If you would rather potter about some of the tiny harbours of the traditional fishing villages try St Monans, Pittenweem and Anstruther.
-If you plan on having fish and chips at Anstruther’s award winning fish and chip shop get there early as large queues form before the shop even opens.
+If you plan on having fish and chips at Anstruther’s award-winning fish and chip shop get there early as large queues form before the shop even opens.
 St Andrews also makes an interesting spot to explore with its iconic golf club and ancient university.
 It takes around an hour and a quarter to do the 48-mile drive with one of our recommended Edinburgh taxis.

 If you are interested in wildlife or would like to get up close to the magnificent feats of engineering which are the Forth Bridges, then a trip on the Maid of the Forth might appeal.
 The chances are that you will spot seals, puffins and other sea birds and might even be lucky with a dolphin or porpoise.
 See the Maid Of The Forth website for details.
-It should take only quarter of an hour to drive the 7 miles to the boarding point.
+It should take only 15 minutes to drive the 7 miles to the boarding point.